 Exams: Three written exams involving the applications of the knowledge gained in the lectures and discussions.
 The schedule of the exams will be provided and posted in the Schedule of Lectures.

-Grading:

-Percent of Grade
+Grading: Percent of Grade

-Written examinations (3) ----- 90 Participation and attendance ----- 10 The current grading system of the University of Florida that includes the use of minus grades will be followed.
+Written examinations (3) ----- 90

+Participation and attendance ---- 10

+Grade points will be assigned per UF grading policies.

 Final Grades